geisten/geisten.github.io/_posts/2021-12-10-basic-math.md

 | 1     | 0 | 0 |1 |
 | 1     | 1 | 1 |0 |

-With popcount operation counting number of "1" in a binary sequence, we can get the binary convolution.
+With the _popcount_ operation counting number of "1" in a binary sequence, we can get the binary
+convolution:

 $$\begin{align*}\mathcal{\tilde{A}} * \mathcal{\tilde{W_i}} &= popcount(pos) - popcount(neg) \\
  &= popcount(\mathcal{\tilde{A}} \land  \mathcal{\tilde{W_i}}) - popcount(\mathcal{\tilde{A}} \land  \overline{\mathcal{\tilde{W_i}}})\end{align*}$$